 At UConn, Erika Mayer pursued an honors double major in Linguistics/Psychology and English.
 She worked with with Emily on her Emergence of Space Project, which investigates the development of spatial agreement systems in sign languages.
 She is beginning a PhD program in linguistics at the University of Massachusetts in the Fall of 2017.

-Brian Casasnovas is a senior at UConn pursuing a Bachelor’s Degree in Speech Language and Hearing Science as well as a Bachelor’s in Psychology.
+At UConn, Brian Casasnovas pursued a Bachelor’s Degree in Speech Language and Hearing Science as well as a Bachelor’s in Psychology.
 Brian is particularly interested in the development of language and bilingualism.
-He is currently working on the project of graduate student Emily Carrigan as she investigates the emergence of space in language development.
-Brian has also recently started working in the Early Detection of Autism Lab under Deborah Fein, conducting followup interviews for families whose children may be eligible for evaluations for autism.
-Ultimately, Brian will be pursuing a Masters Degree in Speech Language Pathology with the goal of working as a Speech Language Pathologist in the future.
+He worked on the project of graduate student Emily Carrigan as she investigated the emergence of space in language development.
+During his time at UConn, Brian also started worked in the Early Detection of Autism Lab under Deborah Fein, conducting followup interviews for families whose children may be eligible for evaluations for autism.
+After graduation, Brian will be pursuing a Masters Degree in Speech Language Pathology with the goal of working as a Speech Language Pathologist in the future.

 At UConn, Jamie Conti studied Speech, Language, and Hearing with a minor in American Sign Language.
 In the Language Creation Lab, she worked with PhD student Deanna Gagne.
 When not in the lab Jamie is a teachers assistant for ASL 1101, while taking other ASL courses.
 Jamie became interested in the lab when she first began taking ASL classes her junior year.
 She is hoping to graduate in the Spring and go to graduate school to become an Audiologist.